 If Vokoun is the starter in the fall and gets off to a slow start, Shero could always make a deal to acquire a goalie before next year's trade deadline.
 Either way, a quality goalie not named Marc-Andre Fleury is needed on the Pens roster.

-Both Evgeni Malkin and Kris Letang need contract extensions.
+3. Sign Evgeni Malkin and Kris Letang to Extensions

 The Penguins have two key players with contracts that expire at the end of next season: Evgeni Malkin and Kris Letang.